by Marilyn Labendz

 My reaction when I walk into a cluttered room, I begin to salivate.
 Let me at that stuff!

-Marilyn Labendz lives in New Jersey with her husband Ralph.
+Marilyn Labendz lives in New Jersey.
 She has extension experience organizing and de-cluttering.
-If you need help organizing your stuff, contact her at Marilyn.email@example.com so together you can sort through your “stuff,” lighten your load, lessen your stress and give up your stuff feeling good about it.
+If you need help organizing your stuff, contact her at Marilyn.firstname.lastname@example.org so together you can sort through your “stuff,” lighten your load, lessen your stress and give up your stuff feeling good about it.